zxcghoul3228/proton_conductivity/README.md

 ## Dependencies
 NOTE: This code is tested on Linux with python 3.10.
 We used modified MOFTransformer ([link](https://github.com/hspark1212/MOFTransformer/tree/master)) in the work, so you have to install moftransformer (>=2.1.5).
 ## Download the weights of models (ckpt file)
-You can download the weights of models used in the work from the link.
+You can download the weights of models used in the work from the link ([link](10.5281/zenodo.14179632)).
+## Run inference
+You can run model inference by running main.py script